I put off flying with my children for as long as possible. Flying by yourself is hard. Flying with a baby? Now that’s just crazy, right?!

-Note: We chose to have Emma sit in our arms while she was under 6 months but please be advised that the FAA says that babies are safest in an approved carrier.
+Note: Please be advised that the FAA says that babies are safest in an approved carrier.
 You can read more about TSA approved seating for babies here.

 Some airlines offer infant fares which are considerably cheaper than normal seat prices, if you don’t want to your child to sit on your lap, call the airline and ask for an infant fare.

 Getting baby a seat

 Once my babies turned 6 months I could tell that they were just too squirmy to sit in our laps during longer flights so I decided to get them a seat and it was the best thing ever!

 You can bring your carseat to be used on the plane.

 But before you haul your car seat up to the gate, make sure it’s one that’s approved for air travel.
 Check your car seat manual or look for a sticker on your car seat that says approved for aircraft and motor vehicle travel.
 Here’s even more detail from TSA about approved seating.

 Note: If you bring your car seat on board you must use it, you cannot stow it under your seat or in the overhead bins, just FYI.

 If you take my tip above about carrying your baby in a carrier, you should be able to continue to wear your baby while you move through security.